I have updated this Decoded article to include current code references.

 ICC 500 includes additional mandates for storm-shelter doors.
 For example, the hardware necessary to latch the door assemblies protecting openings in the shelter envelope must automatically engage when the door is closed (and can’t be disabled), or the latches must be capable of being engaged by a building occupant.
 The latching mechanisms must be permanently mounted on the assembly, and must not require tools in order to latch the door.
 Instructional signage for latching the door must be provided if the latching mechanism is to be engaged by a building occupant.

 The 2014 edition of ICC 500 includes several important changes from the previous edition published in 2008.
-The standard now requires a maximum undercut of ¾-inch, with a weather seal at the bottom of the door where doors are exposed to the weather.
+This edition of the standard requires a maximum undercut of ¾-inch, with a weather seal at the bottom of the door where doors are exposed to the weather.
 Other changes address the requirements for anchorage and inspections, and specify that the minimum and maximum door sizes must be tested.
 The 2008 edition of the standard only required the maximum size to be tested.

 Egress, Fire Protection, and Accessibility